wandera/1password-client/README.md

 [![CodeQL](https://github.com/wandera/1password-client/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/wandera/1password-client/actions/workflows/codeql-analysis.yml)

 Python client around the 1Password password manager cli for usage within python code and Jupyter Notebooks.
-Developed by Data Scientists from Wandera (a Jamf company).
+Developed by Data Scientists from Jamf.

+Warning: this client is for use with 1Password 7 and earlier.
+For 1Password 8 there is a different CLI2, which we have not yet fully tested within this client.
+Feel free to attempt to use a higher version of the cli or this client with 1Password 8 and submit PRs to fix issues.

 ## Installation